Thursday, August 25, 2022

 iii

-Because when doesn’t the iris of the lyrical i
+Because when doesn’t a dot above the lyrical i

 imply pupil to the third I of improvisation?